ctlusto/blog/source/2014-11-12-the-fault-in-our-hashtags.html.md

 On what level does your *WTF* exist?
 It's possible that it's rooted in genuine mathematical confusion, in which case the mostly likely causes are (1) a failure to recognize an application of the Distributive Property, or (2) the employment of a strategy other than the standard algorithm, which of course you've found to be supremely efficient in your own personal life.
 If (1), then I'm forced to rather delicately suggest that you &mdash; possibly desite several technical graduate degrees &mdash; misunderstand some foundational mathematics, and that this is precisely the kind of blind spot the CCSS-M and their focus on conceptual depth aim to help your child avoid.
 If (2), then I have to mount a fairly subtle assault on the standard algorithm's harmful obviation of place value, while simultaneously proposing that is (a) "efficient" algorithms aren't unconditionally so,[^worst-case] and (b) computational efficiency certainly isn't the principal goal of math education in the first place.[^5]

-Since (1) is also at least an implicit endorsement of (2), in either case I'm compelled to mention that the standard algorithm is in fact [*the only one explicitly required*][8] by the CCSS-M, which means your kid's going to see plenty of it.
+Since (1) is also at least a tacit endorsement of (2), in either case I'm compelled to mention that the standard algorithm is in fact [*the only one explicitly required*][8] by the CCSS-M, which means your kid's going to see plenty of it.
 And, lest we lost sight of the actual learners in the scenario, I have to point out that your own facility with the standard algorithm in no way indicates how students presented this novel problem would normally begin to cope with it, so maybe let's explore some cognitively-informed alternatives.[^6]

 Okay, so that's bad enough.
 It's all very tedious and based on error-prone inference, but at least it's a thing-level response to a thing-level complaint.
 But what if your *WTF* instead exists on the Thing plane?
 Then your language is actually a coded argument about the CCSS-M-as-symbol, which in your mind likely represents some subset of the following: corporate cronyism, federal overreach, imposed parental obsolescence, religious intolerance, and, depending on your particular bent, either intellectual elitism or vacuity.

 Now we're both in a terrible position.
 For one, nothing I have to say about any of those things[^things] will affect you in the slightest.
 Worse, if I misinterpret the intent of your symbolic language and respond instead to its surface content &mdash; which is, after all, my wheelhouse &mdash; any thing-level response I might give is going to sound patronizing or deflective or willfully obtuse.
 And bingo: we officially have ourselves an unproductive exchange.
 This is the cringe-inducing case in which we find ourselves too often, especially in the bowels of Twitter or the Comments Section, where nuance gets burned for server fuel.

+###### &sect; A Radical Experiment
+In normal conversation, we concern ourselves with language and empathy gets thrown in *gratis*.
+Language, after all, is the best empathy engine on the planet.
+I can generate a few pressure waves, or arrange a little pigment, or toss a handful of bits against a photoreactive screen, and almost instantly you're able to create a low-fi copy of my cognitive state inside your own brain.[^access] Try to imagine another way that could happen.
+In normal conversation, language is borderline magic.

+But in the case of symbolic language, empathy gets filtered through a layer of abstraction that prevents the kind of access we generally take for granted.
+With that in mind,[^mind] I'd like to propose an experiment in two parts: (1) a thought experiment in the usual sense of the term, and then (2) an actual, physical experiment that mostly involves those same kinds of thoughts.

+Imagine for a moment that you

 ###### &sect; Salvage